oki99doki/CO2day/README.md

     POST /flights: Create a new flight.

     GET /flights/<id>: Retrieve a specific flight by ID.

+    PATCH /flights/<id>: Update a specific flight by ID.

     DELETE /flights/<id>: Delete a specific flight by ID.